gsunit/Data-Science-Preparation/README.md

  <details>
   <summary>Statistical Tests Notes</summary>

+   - t-Test

-   - t-Test: compares 2 means.
+      - compares 2 means.
 Works well when sample size is small.
 We esimate popl_std by sample_std.

-    We are less confident that the distribution resembles normal dist.
+      - We are less confident that the distribution resembles normal dist.
 As sample size increases, it approches normal dist (at about n~=30)

-    t-value = signal/noise = (absolute diff bet two means)/(variability of groups) = | x1 - x2 | / sqrt(s1^2/n1  +  s2^2/n2)
+      - t-value = signal/noise = (absolute diff bet two means)/(variability of groups) = | x1 - x2 | / sqrt(s1^2/n1  +  s2^2/n2)

-    Thus, increasing variance will give you more noise.
+      - Thus, increasing variance will give you more noise.
 Increasing #samples will decrease the noise.

-    Degrees of freedom (DOF) = n1 + n2 - 2
+      - Degrees of freedom (DOF) = n1 + n2 - 2

-    if t-value > critical value (from table) => reject hypothesis (found a statistically significant diff bet two means)
+      - if t-value > critical value (from table) => reject hypothesis (found a statistically significant diff bet two means)

-    Independent (unpaired) samples means that two separate populations used to take samples.
+      - Independent (unpaired) samples means that two separate populations used to take samples.
 Paired samples means samples taken from the same population, and now we are comparing two means.

-    In a two tailed test, we are not sure which direction the variance will be.
+      - In a two tailed test, we are not sure which direction the variance will be.
 Considering alpha=0.05, the 0.05 is split into 0.025 on both of the tails.
 In the middle is the remaining 0.95.
 Run a one-tailed test if sure about the directionality.

-    Calculating t-statistic when comparing sample mean with an already known mean. t-statistic =
+      - Calculating t-statistic when comparing sample mean with an already known mean. t-statistic =

    - Z-test:

-    Uses a normal distribution
+      - Uses a normal distribution

-    (mu, sigma) are population statistics. (x_bar, s) are sample statistics.
+      - (mu, sigma) are population statistics. (x_bar, s) are sample statistics.

-    z-score = (x-mu)/sigma
+      - z-score = (x-mu)/sigma
-    z-statistic = (x_bar - mu)/ sqrt(sigma^2/n)
+      - z-statistic = (x_bar - mu)/ sqrt(sigma^2/n)
-    t-statistic = (x_bar - mu)/ sqrt(s^2/n)
+      - t-statistic = (x_bar - mu)/ sqrt(s^2/n)

-    Use z-stat when pop_std (sigma) is known and n>=30.
+      - Use z-stat when pop_std (sigma) is known and n>=30.
 Otherwise use t-stat.

    - ANOVA test: compares >2 means